As Featured On:

 About the Author

-Why did I write this book?
-I began trying to put together some extra reading for students that I worked with in counselling as I tried to find a good book to refer them to.
-But as I was looking for a book on how to like yourself, I noticed something missing in the current self-help book selection – all the books that talk about this kind of stuff talked about LOVE.
+My writing journey started with How to Like Yourself.
+Why did I write this book, you ask?
+Well, when I was trying to find a good book to refer the students to on the topic of how to like yourself, I noticed something missing in the current self-help book selection – all the books that talk about this kind of stuff talked about LOVE.
 That's a big step to take when starting off any relationship.
 How to Like Yourself starts off where YOU start – at the beginning.
 Everyone knows that “like” comes before “love!”
-So I kept writing, and it eventually turned into a book, and I hope it helps people bridge the gap as they learn more about their relationship with themselves.
+So I started writing some material to get students started on this idea, and it eventually turned into a book!
+I hope it helps people bridge the gap as they learn more about their relationship with themselves.
 As you read through it, you will learn about many of the most commonly misunderstood concepts in our modern world: forgiveness, confidence, rejection, and more.
-These building blocks are the keys to your relationship with yourself.
+These building blocks are the keys to the most important relationship you will ever have - your relationship with yourself!

-Besides writing, in my spare time I love spending time with my golden retriever/lab mix, Darwin.
-We rescued him as a puppy, and he just got a new sister in the summer of 2016, another rescue puppy named Kiara, an Australian Shepherd and Keeshond mix who joined our little family!
+Besides writing, in my spare time I love spending time with my golden retriever/lab mix, Darwin, and his Australian Shepherd and Keeshond mix sister, Kiara.
+We rescued them both as puppies - Darwin is now 9, and Kiara is 3!
 Now, when I say "we rescued," I mean my husband Andrew and I. Andrew and I were married in the summer of 2013.
 He’s an amazing guy :) We met in high school and now live together near Waterdown, Ontario.
 I also spend time at the barn with my horse, Sunny, whenever I get a chance.
 On weekends and evenings, I love hanging out with friends and family, particularly when it involves sushi or nachos.
-I am also a mental health counsellor at the University of Guelph for four days during the week, and I previously worked as a counsellor at Sheridan College.
-I have a private practice for counselling, psychotherapy, and life coaching in Waterdown, Ontario, which you can learn more about here.
-I also wrote a second book (yay!), and am still working on edits right now.
-I look forward to getting it out there in the future.
+Prior to focusing solely on my private practice and my writing/speaking, I also worked as a counsellor/therapist at the University of Guelph for three years, and previously I worked as a counsellor at Sheridan College for almost four years prior to that, with a background in teaching, too.
+I also am working on a third book (very exciting!) that will be coming out in the Spring of 2020 - I’m very excited!.